panzerdp/dmitripavlutin.com/content/posts/158-ts-function-overloading/index.md

 ## 3. Method overloading

-While in the previous examples the function overloading was applied to a regular function.
-But you can overload a methods too!
+In the previous examples the function overloading was applied to a regular function.
+But you can overload methods too!

 During method overloading, both the overload signatures and implementation signature are now a part of the class.